Islandora/migrate_islandora_csv/README.md

 A basic Islandora object is at minimum:
 - a file, which holds the actual binary contents of an item
-- a node, which holds the descriptive metadata for an item
+- a node, which holds the descriptive metadata for an item and makes it discoverable
 - a media, which holds technical metadata and references the file and the node, linking the two together.

 Therefore, each row in your CSV must contain enough information to create these.